muneca001/credit-risk-classification/README.md

 In summary, the machine learning models were built to assess loan risk, and their performance was evaluated.
 Depending on the specific problem to solve, the choice of the best-performing model may vary.

 The choice of the best model depends on various factors, such as the specific problem at hand and the importance of predicting healthy loans (`0`) or high-risk loans (`1`).
 It is essential to consider the trade-off between precision and recall when making this decision.
+In general, the second, balaced model using the resampled data imporved as the recall score increased for the high-risk loan category.

 Overall, this analysis provides valuable insights into the creditworthiness of borrowers and helps make informed decisions regarding loan risk.